 Evidence Synthesis of Qualitative Research in Europe (ESQUIRE)

-Day 1 - 10:00am for Registration and Refreshements for a prompt 10:30am Course Start.
-Day one will close at 4pm, then a Course Evening Dinner for Delegates and staff will take place at approximately 7pm (there is no additional fee for this).
+A course evening dinner for all delegates and staff will take place at approximately 7pm (there is no additional fee for this).

 £750 Early Bird Fee - For confirmed bookings received on or before midnight, Sunday, 2nd July 2017

 £850 Standard Fee - For confirmed bookings received on or after Monday, 3rd July 2017.

 We also off a 20% discount for bookings of 4 or more from the same organisation for the same course.
 Please contact Karen Holden on 0114 222 2968 or at firstname.lastname@example.org for further details.

 Bookings will close for this course at midnight on Sunday, 20th August 2017 or when the course reaches full capacity (whichever is soonest).

 This course is very popular and generally reaches full capacity before the closing date, so early booking is advised.

 Bookings are now being taken for this highly regarded and popular ScHARR short course.
 All of our short course bookings are initially processed through our Online Store.
 Payment in full is required at the time of placing your booking (Credit/Debit Card or PayPal is accepted).